Website under construction

 I examine how we can use public purchasing to generate social value for communities - within and beyond free trade.
 This includes favouring local suppliers (e.g., Buy Canada, Indigenous), strategically developing industries (e.g., rural purchasing), and addressing secondary needs (e.g, eco procurement).

-Lobbying Systems and Access
+Lobbying Systems

 I study how we institutionalize and regulate access within political systems.
 This include lobbying systems, their administration and their political consequences.
 I also seek to understand interest group and social movements maneuver to effect change.